elgarcito/solvd-1-block-homework-5-part-2/README.md

 ## Exercises and references:

-### 09/11/2023
+### 09/11/2023 Part-2

 Extend your previous homework with next features:
 * Add 5 collections to the hierarchy.
 * Create custom LinkedList with generic.

 ### Solution
-* The five collections are:
-1. electricProductArrayList in ElectricProduct class.
-2. employeeList in Employee class.
-3. gardenProductHashSetList in GardenProduct.
-4. householdItemArrayList in HouseHoldItem class.
-5. resumedEmployeeInformationList in Employee class.

-All of these Lists only accept add a product operation.
-If you need access to the list, using the static method getCopy... in each Class mentioned (Employee, HouseHoldItem, GardenProduct and ElectricProduct) you get a copy of this list.
+The customLinkedList package was created and contains the CustomLinkedList.java class.This class use generics and mimics the LinkedList<> of java.util.LinkedList in the followings
+methods:
+* printAllData(): Print every element in the list
+* addEndNode(T data): Method to add an element to the linked list
+* addFirstNode(T data): Add an element in the first node
+* deleteFirstNode(): Method to delete the first node
+* deleteMiddleNode(T data): With this method you delete a desired Middle Node
-This protects the modification of the original list.
+* deleteLastNode(): Delete the last node of the list

-The linked list activity is going to be in the repository:
- * solvd-1-block-homework-5-part-2
+* deleteCustomLinkedList(): Delete the whole Customlinkedlist

-I order to be more clear in the activities response
+To be clear in the output, all previous responses have been deleted.
+The implementation of all these methods could be seen in the main method.